DouglasMacKrell/namegnome/README.md

 - Subprocess-based CLI tests for Typer global options
 - All requirements and tests pass as of 2025-07-27

+### Sprint 3.6 (LLM Unit & Integration Tests)
+- All LLM unit and integration tests implemented and passing.
+Mock Ollama responses using respx and monkeypatching.
+Coverage for llm/ package ≥90%.
+Integration tests for anthology splitting, confidence/manual flag, and error handling are present and deterministic.
+No further work required.

 ## Technology Stack

 - **Python 3.12+**: Modern language features and performance